Exotic symplectic manifolds from Lefschetz fibrations

-We now consider a family of Hamiltonians $\hat{H}_m= (m+\delta)\hat{H}$, for positive integers $m$ and a fixed positive small real $\delta$, chosen in such a way that the images under the flow of $\hat{H}_m$ of relevant thimbles are again thimbles but over paths that don't intersect on the boundary of $\mathbb{D}^2$.
-Denote the flow of $\hat{H}_m$ by $\psi_m$.
-Then all the intersections of the thimbles lie in the fibers over the intersection points of their paths in the interior of the disc, and are given by intersections of the corresponding vanishing cycles (for the case of the thimble intersecting with itself, this may require an additional compactly supported isotopy of the vanishing path to make it transverse to itself, which corresponds to a Hamiltonian isotopy of the thimble and does not affect the Floer cohomology).
-After a small perturbation we can assume that the relevant vanishing cycles intersect each other transversely.
+All the intersections of the thimbles $\overline{A}$ and $\overline{B}$ lie in the fibers over the intersection points of their paths in the interior of the disc, and are given by intersections of the corresponding vanishing cycles (for the case of the thimble intersecting with itself, this may require an additional compactly supported isotopy of the vanishing path to make it transverse to itself, which corresponds to a Hamiltonian isotopy of the thimble and does not affect the Floer cohomology).
+After a small perturbation of the symplectic connection on the regular part of the fibration, we can assume that the relevant vanishing cycles intersect each other transversely.
+This perturbation is a compactly supported exact change of the symplectic form on $E$ and does not change the Floer cohomologies in the base or the fiber.
 Then for a pair of thimbles $\overline{A}$ and $\overline{B}$ we have for each $m$ the usual Floer-theoretic finitely generated chain complex $CF_m(\overline{A}, \overline{B}) := CF(\psi_m(\overline{A}), \overline{B})$, with a differential obtained by counting pseudoholomorphic strips, which computes the Floer cohomology $HF_m(\overline{A}, \overline{B}):= HF(\psi_m(\overline{A}), \overline{B})$ in the usual way.
-Again as usual, this comes with a product structure $HF_{m_1}(\overline{A}, \overline{B}) \otimes HF_{m_2}(\overline{B}, \overline{C}) \to HF_{m_1+ m_2} (\overline{A}, \overline{C})$ obtained by counting triangles (there is a slight problem, as the composition of the two Hamiltonian isotopies on the left is not the Hamiltonian isotopy on the right on the nose, but the difference is a small Hamiltonian isotopy, which induces isomorphism on the Floer cohomology.
-See also the discussion in section 1.1 of \cite{categor}).
-Moreover, as in the case of symplectic cohomology, positivity of $H$ ensures the existence of continuation chain maps $\kappa^m_n: CF_m(\overline{A}, \overline{B}) \to CF_n(\overline{A}, \overline{B})$ for all $n>m$, so that $CF_m(\overline{A}, \overline{B})$ and $HF_m(\overline{A}, \overline{B})$ form a direct system (see \cite{Biased} for the case of symplectic cohomology).
-The convexity conditions on $\overline{A}$, $\overline{B}$ and $M$ ensure that the relevant pseudoholomorphic curves stay away from the boundary and so the appropriate moduli spaces are compact.
-The rest of the analysis is the same as in the case of compact Lagrangians.
-We note that transversality can be achieved by perturbing the almost complex structure $J$ on $M$ ``in the vertical direction'', that is keeping the projection map of the Lefschetz fibration pseudoholomorphic.
-Since direct limits are exact, we can define the wrapped Floer cohomology of $\overline{A}$ and $\overline{B}$ as either the cohomology of the direct limit of the chain complexes or simply as the direct limit of the cohomology system, $HW(\overline{A}, \overline{B})=\varinjlim HF_m(\overline{A}, \overline{B})$.
+More precisely, the convexity conditions in the definition of exact symplectic manifold with corners ensure that such holomorphic curves stay in a compact part of the Lefschetz fibration, and hence their moduli spaces are compact, since bubbling is excluded by the exactness assumptions, and the rest of analysis is the same as in the compact case (just like in the case of the Liouville domains) and goes back to Floer \cite{Floer}.
+This is an extremely simplified (ungraded, with $\mathbb{Z}_2$ coefficients) cohomology-level version of the setup in \cite{Book} .